putitsimply/christian-bible-explained/matthew.md

 Near the end, Jesus goes to Jerusalem.
 He is welcomed like a king, teaches in the temple, and gives strong warnings about injustice and pretending to be good.
 He shares a final meal with his disciples (often called the Last Supper), is arrested, and is put on trial.
 He is crucified (executed on a cross), and Matthew describes events that show how shocking and significant this was for his followers.

-Finally, Matthew tells of Jesus’ resurrection (being raised back to life).
+Finally, Matthew tells of Jesus’ resurrection (Christians believe he was raised back to life).
 The book ends with Jesus sending his disciples out to teach others and make new disciples, often called the Great Commission.